Ibnathism/eBeeMetrics/README.md

 ### 5) Run the experiments + generate plots

 Finally, follow: [docs/Latency-and-throughput-plots.md](docs/Latency-and-throughput-plots.md)

-Repository Layout (high level)
-- `client/triton/`: Client runners for Triton HTTP and Triton gRPC.
-These are already set in the existing `triton-client` docker container in the Chemeleon instance.

-- `lib/`: eBeeMetrics tracing library + runner scripts + BPF programs.

-- `docs/`: Step-by-step documentation for setup and experiment execution.

 Notes
 - All measured latencies are stored as JSON under `lib/latencies/`